-A statement from the doctor regarding those facts was enough to win the case after this Veteran filed a Notice of Disagreement (NOD).
+A statement from the doctor, and some additional medical evidence regarding those facts, was enough to win the case for sleep apnea, and it is now (at least for this veteran) a service connected condition.
 (The VA had already conceded the rape occurred as part of another part of this Veteran’s claim).

 Bottom Line: Understanding YOUR VA Sleep Apnea diagnosis Drives YOUR Claim.

-Once you understand the diagnosis and what doctors call the etiology – or origin – of your condition, proving service connection of sleep apnea is often a breeze.
+Once you understand the diagnosis and what doctors call the etiology – or origin – of your condition, proving service connection of sleep apnea is often a much easier path.

 To learn more about how this works, check out my book: “Put it to Rest: Your VA Sleep Apnea Claim”.

-This book is a 165+ page monster: I wrote it after talking to several doctors, hundreds of Veterans who were denied sleep apnea, and after reading hundreds if not thousands of BVA and Court Decisions about Sleep Apnea.
+This book is a must-read: I wrote it after talking to several doctors, hundreds of veterans who were denied sleep apnea in their VA disability claim, and after reading hundreds if not thousands of BVA and Court Decisions about Sleep Apnea.